Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: Acknowledgments

 \section{Acknowledgments}

 The authors thank Yusuf Sale for helpful discussion.
-This work was supported by the Research Council of Finland Flagship programme: Finnish Center for Artificial Intelligence FCAI and decisions 359207, 359567, 358958.
+This work was supported by EU grant (101120237 and ERC ODD-ML 101201120) and the Research Council of Finland Flagship programme: Finnish Center for Artificial Intelligence FCAI and decisions 359207, 359567, 358958.
 SJS and SK were supported by the UKRI Turing AI World-Leading Researcher Fellowship, [EP/W002973/1].